MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ExchangeSearch.md

 ```

 ### -IndexingTimeoutInSeconds
-!!!
-Exchange Server 2010

-The IndexingTimeoutInSeconds parameter specifies, in seconds, the maximum amount of time to wait between adding the new e-mail message to the test mailbox and waiting for it to be returned in a search result.
-The default value is 120 seconds.
-If this parameter isn't specified, the default interval is used.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The IndexingTimeoutInSeconds parameter specifies, in seconds, the maximum amount of time to wait between adding the new email message to the test mailbox and waiting for it to be returned in a search result.
 The default value is 120 seconds.
 If this parameter isn't specified, the default interval is used.

 ```yaml
 Type: Int32